Birru and Catherine

 — A rehabilitation centre and training facility for recovering patients

-— 65 rural Hamlin Midwifery Clinics operating in remote areas in Ethiopia
+— Over 50 rural Hamlin Midwifery Clinics operating in remote areas in Ethiopia

 This is the legacy of Hamlin Fistula Ethiopia over the past 60 years.
 To celebrate this important anniversary we spoke to Birru, who has been there since day one.

 When Birru started working with Drs.
 Catherine and Reg Hamlin 60 years ago things were a little different.
 Catherine and Reg were working from the Princess Tsehai Hospital in Addis Ababa, where they treated 300 fistula patients in the first three years of arriving.
 Birru recalls the challenges they faced in these early days, from medicine shortages to a lack of space – but they always found a way!

 “They don’t give up with everyday challenges they face at the hospital, rather they come up with their own solutions,” recalls Birru.